Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 Expects header 'authorization': 'Bearer https://security.microsoft.com/.default'

-### Azure_ClientGenerator_Core_Internal_get
+### Azure_ClientGenerator_Core_Internal_Shared

+- Endpoints:
+  - `get /azure/client-generator-core/internal/shared/public`
-- Endpoint: `get /azure/client-generator-core/internal/get`
+  - `get /azure/client-generator-core/internal/shared/internal`

-This is a normal operation return a model.
-The model should be generatated and exported, though it is also used in another internal operation.
+This scenario contains two operations, one public, another internal.
+The public one should be generatated and exported while the internal one should be generated but not exposed.
 Expected query parameter: name=<any string>
 Expected response body: